 - PDU Sessions are supported only for SSC mode 1;

-- Service continuity is not supported when the UE moves from 5GS to EPS .i.e. interworking with EPS is not supported for a PDU Session for time synchronization or TSC.
+- Service continuity is not supported when the UE moves from 5GS to EPS .i.e. interworking with EPS is not supported for a PDU Session for time synchronization or TSC or deterministic networking.

 * * * Next Change * * *